ajcastro/fk-adder/README.md

 ```

-If your foreign key declaration is so simple as it is just needs the datatype declaration you can use your `fk_datatypes_path`.
+If your foreign key declaration is so simple as it just needs the datatype declaration you can use your `fk_datatypes_path`.

 ```
 <?php

 /*
  * Fk datatypes.
-Registry of datatypes per fk, if ever createFkColumn is just a datatype declaration.
+Registry of datatypes per fk, if ever createFkColumn is as simple as a datatype declaration.
  * For simple fk datatype column creation.
  */
 return [